lextoumbourou/notes/notes/permanent/making-ai-covers-with-my-own-voice.md

 You can train a new voice with around 100 clips of the target speaker's voice, each between 5-15 seconds (people commonly recommend making them ~10 seconds).
 You should trim excessive silence and ensure the vocals have minimal audio layers and processing.

 I recorded myself singing six songs across different genres, including rap.
 I picked songs whose lyrics I know very well.
 In future, I would choose additional pieces that capture a range of timbres and pitches to improve the model.

-I used an app called [Voloco](https://resonantcavity.com/) to record the vocals on my phone, which provides some tools for pitch correction and vocal cleaning.
-I recorded the songs in my closest facing towards my close to minimise the echoes and unwanted noise (ChatGPT said it would help).
+I used an app called [Voloco](https://resonantcavity.com/) record the vocals on my phone, which provides some tools for pitch correction and vocal cleaning.
+I recorded the songs in my closest facing towards my clothes to minimise unwanted noise (ChatGPT said it would help).

 ![](../_media/svc-lex-closet.png)